heidikrisse/GameOfLife/README.md

 ## How to play

-The game starts with an empty game board.
-You have the following options:
+In the game main menu, you have the following options:

-1. Use the default demo game board size.
+- Use the default demo game board size.
-2. Specify the game board size.
+- Specify the game board size.

+- Use default pattern
+- Use random pattern
+- Custom pattern

-Once the game board is initialized, you can choose one of the following options:
+Once the game is started, you can choose one of the following options:

 - Play: The game will continuously evolve the game board until you choose to stop.
 - Pause: Pause the game at the current generation.
 - Step: The game will evolve the game board one generation at a time.
-- : Exit the game.
+- Quit: Returns the game's main menu.

 ## Dependencies

 - Raylib

-To install Raylib ...
+To install Raylib visit the site: https://github.com/raysan5/raylib and follow the instructions.

 ## Build Project